Context and Diversity Matter: The Emergence of In-Context Learning in World Models: Methodologies

 Although the training process and data distribution play a key role in effectively incentivizing ICL~\cite{chan2022data}, how does the data distribution determine whether EL or ER emerges?
 If training consistently minimizes predictive error, the error bounds of EL and ER become the decisive factor in selecting the emergent mode.
 To investigate the conditions governing the emergence of the two modes (ER and EL), we analyze the error upper bounds for each paradigm.
 For tractable analysis, we introduce the following simplifying assumptions: (1) The observation, state, and action spaces are discrete; (2) Both modes achieve ideal state estimation $p_e(s|q)$; (3) The context $C_T$ has a uniform state-action distribution.
 Under these assumptions, we derive an upper bound on the error of the world model optimized over environment set $\mathcal{E}$, measured by the total variation (TV) distance, when deployed in an unseen environment $e_0$ at context horizon $T$.
 Formally, the TV error is bounded by: \begin{theorem} For Environment Recognition and Environment Learning whose predictive models $\hat{p}_{ER/EL}$ have been sufficiently optimized on the training environments $\mathcal{E}$, the upper bound of the total-variation (TV) distance between the predicted and the ground-truth transition, given a context $C_T$ of length $T$, can be estimated as:

 \end{theorem} Proofs and detailed assumptions for the above theorems are deferred to \cref{sec:proof}.
-An immediate observation from \cref{theorem:1} is that ICEL enjoys an ideal error upper bound that decays as $T^{-1/2}$, whereas ICER carries a non-decaying residual term (the best-matching error) that becomes the dominant obstacle to generalizing across unseen environments.
-To enhance generalization, we therefore ask: under what condition is ICEL preferred to ICER?
-For the entire training set $\mathcal{E}$, ICEL dominates whenever \( \mathbb{E}_{e\in\mathcal{E}}\bigl[\text{TV}(\hat{p}_{\text{EL}}, p_{e})\bigr] \ll \mathbb{E}_{e\in\mathcal{E}}\bigl[\text{TV}(\hat{p}_{\text{ER}}, p_{e})\bigr]; \) The opposite inequality favors ICER.
+An immediate observation from \cref{theorem:1} is that EL enjoys an ideal error upper bound that decays as $T^{-1/2}$, whereas ER carries a non-decaying residual term (the best-matching error) that becomes the dominant obstacle to generalizing across unseen environments.
+To enhance generalization, we therefore ask: under what condition is EL preferred to ER?
+For the entire training set $\mathcal{E}$, EL dominates whenever \( \mathbb{E}_{e\in\mathcal{E}}\bigl[\text{TV}(\hat{p}_{\text{EL}}, p_{e})\bigr] \ll \mathbb{E}_{e\in\mathcal{E}}\bigl[\text{TV}(\hat{p}_{\text{ER}}, p_{e})\bigr]; \) The opposite inequality favors ER.
 Although the errors themselves are intractable to evaluate directly, the following insights are obtained by comparing their upper bounds:

-(1) \textbf{Lower environment complexity and greater environment diversity favor EL over ER}: Note that the best-matching error is effectively zero, because the model is always evaluated on environments seen during training.
-The cardinality of the training set, \(|\mathcal{E}|\), enters only the ER bound, whereas the environment complexity, \(|O||S||A|\), enters only the EL bound.
-Consequently, lower complexity and a larger training set push the EL bound below the ER bound.
-Moreover, because ER error is limited by the worst-matching error, scarce diversity in the training environments can keep the ER error small and prevent EL from ever overtaking it.
+(1) \textbf{Lower environmental complexity and a greater number of environments favor EL over ER}: Note that the best-matching error is effectively zero because the model is evaluated only on environments seen during training.
+The cardinality of the training set, \(|\mathcal{E}|\), affects only the ER bound, whereas the environmental complexity, \(|O||S||A|\), influences only the EL bound.
+Consequently, lower complexity combined with a larger training set pushes the EL bound below the ER bound.

-(2) \textbf{Long context and environment diversity are key to both ER and EL}: Insufficient diversity not only blocks the emergence of ICEL but also suppresses ICER, because a small worst-matching error removes the pressure to reduce the identification error.
+(2) \textbf{Long context and environment diversity are key to both ER and EL}: As the upper error bound of ER effectively approaches zero when diversity is low, the emergence of both ER (where the identification error would never dominate) and EL is precluded.
 Once the training set is sufficiently diverse, both ER and EL obtain an upper error bound that decays as $T^{-1/2}$, demonstrating that long context is indispensable for either mechanism.